KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MPRIS2-WebSocket by buxxi](https://github.com/buxxi/MMM-MPRIS2-WebSocket)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-MQTT by jupadin](https://github.com/jupadin/MMM-MQTT)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `MMM-MQTT.css`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `MMM-MQTT.js`: Replace it with `MagicMirror²`.
 6. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.